-Note: Chimney air kit is not shown, but is required in Canada.
+Note: Chimney air kit and 11-10 in./279-254 mm adapter are not shown, but are required in Canada.

 C. Sidewalls/Surrounds

 - Adjacent combustible sidewalls must be located a minimum of 12 in.
 (305 mm) from the fireplace opening. - Combustible and non-combustible mantel legs, surrounds and stub walls may be constructed within the gridded area, Figure 6.3.